token2/pin_plus_firmware/README.md

 ### Support and Maintenance

 Please note that our team is currently unable to offer support for installation or troubleshooting due to capacity constraints.
-We encourage the community to experiment with the code and share any findings or improvements via pull requests or issues, but we cannot provide direct assistance with:
+We encourage the community to experiment with the code and share any findings or improvements, but we cannot provide direct assistance with:

 - Debugging installation issues.
 - Modifying the code for specific hardware compatibility.